agaggi/dotfiles/documentation/gnome-terminal.md

 > You will need to create a **default** profile in gnome-terminal or an error may occur

-Run the shell script located in the `src` folder to the theme you desire:
+Run the shell script located in the `src` folder:

 ```bash
 ./nord.sh